timbeissinger/Maize-Teo-Scripts/README.md

 ## Part 1: SFS, Genotype likelihoods, and SNP calling

-##### fullScript_genic.sh
-Computes SFS, 2D-SFS, and diversity info for maize and teosinte in genic regions only.
+**fullScript_genic.sh : ** Computes SFS, 2D-SFS, and diversity info for maize and teosinte in genic regions only.

 ##### fullScript_intergenic.sh
 Computes SFS, 2D-SFS, and diversity info for maize and teosinte in intergenic regions only.